Southampton-Digital-Humanities/heritage-sonification/README.md

 - a codebook showing how I made my data cumulative
 - my initial data sonification audio file
 - my final audio file after being edited in FL Studio
-- a supplementary video project I created using two image sonifications made using a separate program and code (made for the University of Southampton Digital Humanities' 360° immersive audio-visual Igloo screen.
+- a supplementary video project I created using two image sonifications made using a separate program and code (made for the University of Southampton Digital Humanities' 360° immersive audio-visual Igloo screen).

 ## Why